 As Vito J. Rizzo, DPM, DABPS and partner at 21st Century FootCare explains: “There is the potential of the ketogenic diet to reverse diabetes or decrease the number of drugs needed to manage it.
 It is a low-carbohydrate diet where patients get most of their calories from fat and protein."

 This food regimen emphasizes the importance of eating natural, healthy fats, such as butter, olive oil, coconut oil and avocados, while avoiding certain foods like breads, baked goods, pasta, rice and starchy vegetables (i.e., potatoes, yams, corn, peas).
-It also involves moderately eating protein, such as fish and poultry.
+It also involves eating moderate amounts of protein, such as fish and poultry.

 Not only could adhering to the ketogenic diet lower blood sugar levels, but it could potentially help you lose weight, as well!